tenable/terrascan/docs/usage/config_options.md

 *  **skip-rules** - Specify one or more rules to skip while scanning.
 All other rules in the policy pack will be applied.
 *  **severity** - the minimal level of severity of the policies to be scanned and displayed.
 Options are high, medium and low
 *  **category** - the list of type of categories of the policies to be scanned and displayed
+*  **notifications** - Use these configuration as seen in the example above to send the output of scans as a webhook to a remote server.

 **k8s-admission-control** - Config options for K8s Admission Controllers and GitOps workflows:

 *  **denied-severity** - Violations of this or higher severity will cause and admission rejection.
 Lower severity violations will be warnings.
 Options are high, medium. and low
-*  **denied-categories** - violations from these policy categories will lead to an admission rejection.
+*  **denied-categories** - Violations from these policy categories will lead to an admission rejection.
 Policy violations of other categories will lead to warnings.
 *  **dashboard=true** - enable the `/logs` endpoint to log and graphically display K8s admission requests and violations.
 Default is `false`